pashpashpash/mcp-dice/README.md

 }
 ```

 Note: Replace `zsh` with your login shell.
+Also, replace `path/to/mcp-dice-repo` with the path to the repository on your WSL filesystem.
 </details>